barnabycolby/MMM-Carousel/README.md

 # MMM-Carousel
 > This is an extension to the [MagicMirror](https://github.com/MichMich/MagicMirror) project, allowing the modules to be displayed in a rotating carousel instead of displaying all of them at once.
 There are three modes available:
 * `'global'` - All modules not cited in the `ignoreModules` config are rotated, displaying only one at a time for the duration of `transitionInterval`.
 This is particularly useful on small screens where there may not be enough space to display several components at once.
-* `'positinal'` - Modules are grouped by `position` setting and rotated within a position except for modules listed in that position's `ignoreModules`, an `overrideTransitionInterval` can also be set to rotated different position at different speeds.
+* `'positional'` - Modules are grouped by `position` setting and rotated within a position except for modules listed in that position's `ignoreModules`, an `overrideTransitionInterval` can also be set to rotated different position at different speeds.
 * `'slides'` - groups of modules can be assigned to be displayed at the same time (regardless of `position`), an unlimited number of these "slide" groups can be set up.

 [![Build Status](https://travis-ci.org/barnabycolby/MMM-Carousel.svg?branch=master)](https://travis-ci.org/barnabycolby/MMM-Carousel)